Causal Structure Learning: a Combinatorial Perspective: Methods for Causal Structure Learning

-Finding the highest-scoring DAG model is generally NP-hard \cite{chickering1996learning}, imposing a tradeoff between computational efficiency and algorithmic consistency guarantees.
-Score-based methods can generally be subdivided into three categories based on how they address this tradeoff.
-On one end of the spectrum, \textit{exact} score-based approaches find some $\hat{\cG}^*$ that exactly optimizes the score $S$.
-Exact approaches address computational issues using a variety of combinatorial optimization techniques and heuristics, e.g., dynamic programming \cite{koivisto2004exact,parviainen2010bayesian}, A*-style state-space search \cite{yuan2013learning}, or methods from integer linear programming \cite{jaakkola2010learning,cussens2011bayesian,bartlett2017integer,cussens2020gobnilp}.
-For example, the GOBNILP algorithm \cite{cussens2020gobnilp} uses the geometric characterization of Markov equivalence classes via characteristic imsets to reduce structure learning to an integer linear programming problem, and uses techniques such as cutting planes and pricing to handle the exponential number of decision variables and constraints. \textit{Greedy} score-based approaches trade off better computational efficiency over exact approaches by relaxing the requirement that $\hat{\cG^*}$ optimizes $S$.
+\textit{Greedy} score-based approaches trade off to achieve better computational efficiency over exact approaches by relaxing the requirement that $\widehat{\cG}$ optimizes $S$.
 Most prominently, Greedy Equivalence Search (GES) \cite{chickering2002optimal} and its variants \cite{chickering2020statistically} perform a search over equivalence classes of graphs that greedily optimizes $S$.
 While greedy algorithms are not \textit{exact}, they are still \textit{consistent}, placing them in a middle ground on the computational-statistical tradeoff.
 Notably, \cite{linusson2021greedy} shows that GES and a number of other greedy approaches can also be viewed geometrically.
 In particular, these methods can be seen as \textit{edge walks} between vertices of the \textit{characteristic imset polytope}, i.e., the convex hull of all characteristic imsets on $p$ variables.
 Finally, at the other extreme of this tradeoff, gradient-based methods \cite{zheng2018dags,yu2019dag,lachapelle2019gradient,zhang2019d} relax the discrete search space over DAGs to a \textit{continuous} search space, allowing gradient descent and other techniques from continuous optimization to be applied to causal structure learning.
 However, the search space of these problems is highly non-convex, so that the the optimization procedure may become stuck in a local minima.
 Thus, consistency guarantees for these methods will depend on theoretical advances in global minimization of such non-convex optimization problems.